Company purchase agreement: simple cash deal

 - Warranties applicability

-- Restrictive agreement to prevent sellers from competing afresh;
+- Restrictive agreement to prevent the seller from competing immediately after sale

 - Guarantee provisions